alexfriedman39/alexfriedman39.fastrobots.github.io/Lab2.md

 ROBUST VIDEO

-The stunt I performed was a backflip.
+The stunt I performed was a frontflip.
 Driving the car forward quickly, then suddenly reversing caused it to completely flip over.
-This highlights the fact that it is able to drive on both sides, so it will not be in trouble if it flips over.
+This highlights the fact that it is able to drive on both sides, so the robot should not be in trouble if it flips over.

 BACKFLIP VIDEO